How to Spot Fake RBFCU Notifications

 Here are five steps you should take immediately if you think your identity has been stolen.

-If you see suspicious activity in your account — such as you notice favorite accounts or joint owners you didn’t add, or changes to your contact information that you didn’t authorize — your Online Banking account may have been compromised.
+If you see suspicious activity in your account that you didn’t authorize — such as notification that your password was changed or your contact information was updated — your Online Banking account may have been compromised.
 You should immediately contact RBFCU at 210-945-3300 for assistance.

 If you’re still able to access your Online Banking account, report the unauthorized access to RBFCU and take the following steps:

-1. Sign in and check your account for any changes or transactions that you did not authorize — for example, changes to your email address or other contact information, added joint owners on your accounts, or fraudulent transfers
+- Sign in and check your account for any changes or transactions that you did not authorize — for example, changes to your email address or other contact information, or fraudulent transfers

 If you’re unable to access your Online Banking account, try the self-service options to reset your username and/or password.
 If you’re still unable to regain access to your account, contact RBFCU at 210-945-3300 or visit your nearest branch for assistance.